 This is made possible by a comprehensive range of paediatric specialist and general clinical services, its expert healthcare professional workforce, a large multidisciplinary and experienced clinical research delivery workforce and its extensive access to a supra-regional population of children and young people.
-At any time there are over 200 clinical research studies taking place, ranging from observational studies to complex, interventional clinical trials supported by the Clinical Research Division including the NIHR Alder Hey Clinical Research Facility.
-Alder Hey is the UK’s largest centre for volume of recruitment into children’s research studies.
+At any time, there are over 200 clinical research studies taking place, ranging from observational studies to complex, interventional clinical trials supported by the Clinical Research Division, including the NIHR Alder Hey Clinical Research Facility.
+Alder Hey is the UK’s largest centre for volume of recruitment into children’s clinical research studies.

 Institute in the Park